Wine with Pizza & Pasta: The Italian Food & Wine Pairing Guide 2025

 Barbera

 Characterised by juicy red fruit flavours, deep ruby colour, and bright acidity.
-With lower tannins than Nebbiolo or Sangiovese, it works well with everything from Margherita pizza to ragù pasta.
+With lower tannins than Nebbiolo or Sangiovese, it works well with everything from Neapolitan Margherita pizza to ragù pasta.

 Aglianico